oracle/weblogic-image-tool/site/cache.md

 # Cache

-The image tool maintains a local file cache for patches and installers.
+The Image Tool maintains a local file cache for patches and installers.
 The `cache` command can be used to manipulate the local file cache.
 There are several subcommands of the cache feature:

 ```